The following article originally ran on LDS Living in May 2016.

-Given how central the family is in LDS doctrine, divorce in the LDS community is a sensitive and complicated issue.
+Given how central the family is in Church doctrine, divorce in the Latter-day Saint community is a sensitive and complicated issue.
 To find out more about how Latter-day Saints experience divorce, I surveyed more than 1,000 active members who have been divorced or are currently going through the process.

 To help us understand what it’s like to be divorced in such a family-oriented church, I conducted a survey of 1,062 Latter-day Saints who have experienced divorce.
 It was truly amazing to see how sincere and willing to respond these participants were—which only emphasizes how much we still have to learn about divorce among Latter-day Saints.